How House Flipping Permits Can Help You

 The permit process also protects you against safety issues (electrical, structural, etc.) and it helps to make sure that the project will be completed according to local building code.
 To a homeowner, it all boils down to having it done right the first time.

 What Happens if I Don’t Have a Permit?

 Permits Will Help You In The Long Run

 Failing to obtain the proper renovation permits may complicate or prohibit the sale of your property.
 Buyers will often ask for proof that the work on the property was under a permit for their own protection.
 Permits increase the likelihood that the work was done professionally and safely.
-Some areas and municipalities will require a permit for work previously done onto the subsequent buyer.
-This means that if there are issues with the property and the work was done without a permit, it's now the current owner's problem.
+Some areas and municipalities will require a permit for work previously attach to the subsequent buyer.
+This means that if there are issues with the property and the work was done without a permit, it’s now the current owner’s problem.
 It will result in extra costs, such as paying a fine or doing the work again.